MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/FAQ-Intelligent-Cloud.md

 ## Should I uninstall all my Business Central tenant extensions?

-Not necessarily, most Extensions will run without issues in the intelligent cloud environment.
+Not necessarily.
+Most extensions will run without issues in the intelligent cloud environment.
 You may want to consider uninstalling extensions that send data to an external service to avoid potential duplicated calls to that service.
 It is a best practice to test any extension in a sandbox tenant configured for the intelligent cloud.

 ## How do I build an extension that enables data replication?

 The extension should be created in the same manner as any other extension.
-For data to replicate, you must add a **ReplicateData** property to your table and set the value to *Yes*.
-If your extension connects with an external service and you want to restrict any service calls from your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] cloud tenant, a good practice would be to store the connection information in a separate table and set the **ReplicateData** property to *No*.
+For data to replicate, you must add a **ReplicateData** property to your table and set the value to *True*.
+If your extension connects with an external service and you want to restrict any service calls from your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] cloud tenant, a good practice would be to store the connection information in a separate table and set the **ReplicateData** property to *False*.
 This would enable you to keep the extension installed but prevent it from making any type of service calls from the read-only [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
 Once the extension is installed in both on-premises and [!INCLUDE[prodshort](../developer/includes/prodshort.md)], the data will begin to replicate.

 ## How do I find my SQL connection string?